 The Barossa is home to some of the oldest continuously producing vineyards in the world.

-The Barossa has endorsed a classification system for our valued old vines after a groundbreaking declaration from Yalumba.
+The Barossa has endorsed a classification system for our valued old vines.
 We are proud to present what we believe is a true representation of Barossa Old Vine chronology and an apt reference point for all our winemakers and grape growers.

 This Old Vine Charter is our attempt to make a strong stand about protecting these gnarled old vines in the hope that no one considers pulling this treasury of our wine history from the ground again.